dotcomboom/AutoSite-Legacy/README.md

            <!-- attrib template: default -->
            <p>Everything under the above lines will replace [#content#] in template.html.</p>

     Put other site files in the "includes" folder.
+Input pages can be HTML or Markdown files, and use the same attribute syntax.

 3. Run the script.
 How long it takes depends on how large your site is.
 Your pages will be in the "out" folder.
 ## Conditional text